grafana/grafana/docs/sources/panels-visualizations/visualizations/pie-chart/index.md

 If the dataset contains multiple rows, the visualization displays the last row by default, but multiple rows can be configured as described in the [Value options](#value-options) section.
 If you configure multiple rows to be displayed, the panel concatenates the text fields of each row with the numeric column titles.

-It is recommended to use only one data set with the pie chart, if multiple data sets are present the numeric values configured in the _Value options_ section will be added up and displayed from all the data sets.
+We recommend you only use one data set with the pie chart.
+If you have multiple datasets, the numeric values configured in the **Value options** section will be added up and displayed from all the datasets.

 ## Panel options